-Task Performance indicators Good 4 Satisfactory 3 Average 2 Poor 1 Selection of Topic Selection of Topic Selection of the topic by referring literature discussion with guide in two weeks.
-Selection of the topic by referring research journals in a month Selection of the topic by referring research journals in more than a month Selection of the topic with the help of the guide
+Task Performance indicators Good 4 Satisfactory 3 Average 2 Poor 1 Selection of Topic Selection of Topic referring literature discussion with Selection of the topic by referring research journals in a month Selection of the topic by referring research journals in more than a month Selection of the topic with the help of the guide

 Developing Project Plan & Distribution of work Splitting the project into small tasks and scheduling them to finish it in time and division of the work among the members of the team is good and coordination in the team is good.
 Splitting the project into small tasks and scheduling them to finish it in time and different tasks of the job shared among the members of the team with satisfactory coordination.
 Splitting the project into small tasks is not sufficient and sharing different tasks among the team members needs some more attention Not able to split the project into small tasks.
 Needs lot of work to be done.
 Literature Survey Collection of Literature Collected related research articles are Good and sufficient for the project work.
 Collected related research articles are satisfactory for the project work.
 Need some more research articles for the project work and need time.
-Not collected relevant articles. e of the task Experiment Analysis/ Industrial Problem Work completed in all aspects and is ready to prepare the dissertation.
+Not collected relevant articles. nce of the task Experiment Analysis/ Industrial Problem Work completed in all aspects and is ready to prepare the dissertation.
 Work completed 80%.
 Can start preparing, the dissertation.
 Work completed only 50-60%.
 Need more attention to compete the tasks.
 Work not completed.
 Need lot of attention.
 Performance Team Work Coordinates team efforts and communication among members is good.
 Coordinates team efforts and communication among members is satisfactory.
 Requires more coordination and communication among the team No proper coordination among the team Review Presentation Presentation should be good with results and with good figures Presentation is satisfactory with the results.
 Presentation needs some improvement Presentation in incomplete in all aspects.

-Understanding Ability of Ability of Ability of Knowing all theoretical theoretical theoretical Understanding the tasks of aspects with aspects with aspects with the the project. the practical the practical practical 100%. aspects is in aspects is in aspects is less between 60- 80% 60% than 50% Dissertation Preparation Dissertation prepared with neat sketches, and complete with all the necessary calculations or analysis, prepared with neat sketches, and complete with all the necessary calculations or analysis, prepared with sketches and required calculations but needs improvement prepared is not complete in all aspects and the coverage of all the contents is poor Preparation contents of the dissertation are well planned and coverage of all the topics is good contents of the dissertation are well planned and coverage of all the topics is satisfactory Viva-voce Understanding Answering 100% questions related to the project Answering 80% questions related to the project Answering about 60% of questions related to the project Answering, less than 50% of the questions related to the project Response Responding immediately with confidence Responding and answering to the satisfactory level Responding with much delay and answering about 50% of the questions Not able to respond.
+Understanding Understanding the task fully.
+Knowing all the tasks of the project.
+100%.
+Ability of correlating the theoretical aspects with the practical aspects is in between 60-80% Ability of correlating the theoretical aspects with the practical aspects is in between 50-60% Ability of correlating the theoretical aspects with the practical aspects is less than 50% Dissertation Preparation Dissertation Preparation Dissertation prepared with neat sketches, and complete with all the necessary calculations or analysis, contents of the dissertation are well planned and coverage of all the topics is good Dissertation prepared with neat sketches, and complete with all the necessary calculations or analysis, contents of the dissertation are well planned and coverage of all the topics is satisfactory Dissertation prepared with sketches and required calculations but needs improvement Dissertation prepared is not complete in all aspects and the coverage of all the contents is poor 900 Understanding Answering 100% questions related to the project Answering 80% questions related to the project Answering about 60% of questions related to the project Answering, less than 50% of the questions related to the project Viva-voce Response Responding immediately with confidence Responding and answering to the satisfactory level Responding with much delay and answering about 50% of the questions Not able to respond.
 Understanding the concepts is poor